urbanmedia/passbolt-operator/README.md

   namespace: default
 spec:
   secrets:
+    - kubernetesSecretKey: "" # The key of the Kubernetes Secret that you want to synchronize with the Passbolt credential.
+      passboltSecret:
-    - name: PASSBOLT_SECRET_NAME # The name of the Passbolt credential that you want to synchronize with Kubernetes Secrets.
+        name: "" # The name of the Passbolt credential that you want to synchronize with Kubernetes Secrets.
-      kubernetesSecretKey: KUBERNETES_SECRET_KEY # The key of the Kubernetes Secret that you want to synchronize with the Passbolt credential.
+        field: username # The field of the Passbolt credential that you want to synchronize with Kubernetes Secrets.
 ```

 The `PassboltSecret` resource contains the following fields:

 - `secrets`: A list of Passbolt credentials that you want to synchronize with Kubernetes Secrets.
 Each Passbolt credential is defined by the following fields:
-  - `name`: The name of the Passbolt credential that you want to synchronize with Kubernetes Secrets.
+  - `passboltSecret.name`: The name of the Passbolt credential that you want to synchronize with Kubernetes Secrets.
+  - `passboltSecret.field`: The field of the Passbolt credential that you want to synchronize with Kubernetes Secrets.
   - `kubernetesSecretKey`: The key of the Kubernetes Secret that you want to synchronize with the Passbolt credential.

 The Passbolt Operator will then synchronize the Passbolt credentials with Kubernetes Secrets.
 The Passbolt Operator will create a Kubernetes Secret with the name `passbolt-secret-name` in the namespace `default`.
 The resulting Kubernetes Secret is defined as follows: